jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 ## Onboarding
 {: .govuk-heading-l #onboarding}

-### Access to API pilot and sandbox environment
+### Access to sandbox environment for API testing
 {: .govuk-heading-m}

-Contact <a href="mailto:streetmanager@dft.gov.uk">streetmanager@dft.gov.uk</a> for details on how to join the API pilot and access to the sandbox environment.
+Contact <a href="mailto:streetmanager@dft.gov.uk">streetmanager@dft.gov.uk</a> for details on how to access to the sandbox environment for API testing.
 {: .govuk-body}

 ### Organisation registration and access to production system